y2k4bnyk/no-passant/README.md

 No Passant

-Chess, but somebody fucked with the pieces.
+Chess, but somebody fucked with the pieces (its me).

 **this is basically chess960 for now, i'll edit it tomorrow